danweitzel/webpage/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my website.
-I am a Ph.D. candidate at the University of Texas at Austin and an incoming post doctoral researcher at the [Department of Government](https://staatswissenschaft.univie.ac.at/en/page/3/) at the University of Vienna.
-I will  recieve my Ph.D. in Political Science from the [Department of Government](https://liberalarts.utexas.edu/government/) at the University of Texas at Austin.
+I am a post doctoral researcher at the [Department of Government](https://staatswissenschaft.univie.ac.at/en/page/3/) at the University of Vienna.
+I received my Ph.D. in Government from the [Department of Government](https://liberalarts.utexas.edu/government/) at the University of Texas at Austin in 2020.

 My research interests focus on comparative politics and quantitative and computational methods.
 I use text as data, Bayesian statistics, and machine learning to study the interaction of political parties and voters.
 In my dissertation I examine the determinants and consequences of negative campaigning in multi-party electoral competition in Europe.
 I am also interested in estimating the prevalence and consequences of variation of political knowledge and information in the mass public and media.